u1154147/BalanceRobot5780/README.md

 # RCTable

-PROJECT NAME: RCTable (its like a table and was going to be remote controlled)
+PROJECT NAME: RCTable (its like a table and was going to be remote controlled) by Greyson Mitra, Bhavani SampathKumar, and Zach Phelan

 PURPOSE: A robot that can self-balance and can be remote controlled and even has some ability to detect obstacles and stop.
 This is a proof of concept because it requires a lot of motor control which has many applications in robotics.
 Motor control provides precision and fine movement in applications like robotic surgery.